As many of the biggest and famous cities in Europe, I’m thinking of London and Rome for example, but also around in the world, Milan can be expensive.

 Ravioli with pork and Savoy cabbage

-The prices are really great 4/5 euros for a crepes, 3euros for a dish that includes 4 dumplings.
-I had lunch with 2 servings of dumplings, the vegetarian and beef, and they were incredibly light and good.
-A friend had a vegetarian crepes that was really great too.
+The prices are really great 4/5 euros for crepes, 3 euros for a dish that includes 4 dumplings.
+I had lunch with 2 servings of dumplings, vegetarian and beef, and they were incredibly light and good.
+A friend had vegetarian crepes that were really great too.

-This place is also perfect because you can eat in few minutes and then have a stroll around the area, or move for a museum.
-You only have to line a bit, if you are here during the week and it’s lunch time, many people who work nearby, in fact, come here for their quick but tasty break.
-Another option is to buy fresh dumplings to cook at home, if you have the opportunity to use a kitchen
+This place is also perfect because you can eat in a few minutes and then have a stroll around the area, or move to a museum.
+You only have to line a bit, if you are here during the week and it’s lunchtime, many people who work nearby, in fact, come here for their quick but tasty break.
+Another option is to buy fresh dumplings to cook at home if you have the opportunity to use a kitchen

 La Ravioleria Sarpi, Via Paolo Sarpi 27 Milan

 Whatever, get over it.
 Immigration is in human nature.
-There is no Chinese, French, Italian, Russian..there are residents and there are tourists.
+There are no Chinese, French, Italian, or Russian..there are residents and there are tourists.
 Anyway, this blog does not talk about politics or social problems.
-It’s about good things to eat, visit and experience.
+It’s about good things to eat, visit, and experience.
 I only felt the need to explain why the use of “Chinese” vs “Italian” residents.
-As long as the food is good, anyone from the Far East, or south or west or north is welcomed.
+As long as the food is good, anyone from the Far East, south or west, or north is welcome.

 Leave a Reply